fossabot/Community-Guidelines/GOVERNANCE.md

 Seeking approval after making a contribution is known as a commit-then-review process.
 It is more efficient to allow trusted people to make direct contributions, as the majority of those contributions will be accepted by the project.
 The project employs various communication mechanisms to ensure that all contributions are reviewed by the community as a whole.
 By the time a contributor is invited to become a committer, they will have become familiar with the project’s various tools as a user and then as a contributor.

-Anyone can become a committer; there are no special requirements, other than to have shown a willingness and ability to participate in the project as a team player.
-Typically, a potential committer will need to show that they have an understanding of the project, its objectives and its strategy.
-They will also have provided valuable contributions to the project over a period of time.
+Anyone can become a committer, the requirements include:
+* having demonstrated a willingness and ability to participate in the project as a team player
+* experience using GitHub utilizing the GitHub Flow process
+* a deep understanding of the project, its objectives, and its strategy
+* having provided valuable contributions to the project through GitHub over a period of time

 New committers can be nominated by any existing committer.
 Once they have been nominated, there will be a vote by the project management committee (PMC; see below).
 Committer voting is one of the few activities that takes place on the project’s private management list.
 This is to allow PMC members to freely express their opinions about a nominee without causing embarrassment.
 Once the vote has been held, the aggregated voting results are published on the public mailing lists.
 The nominee is entitled to request an explanation of any ‘no’ votes against them, regardless of the outcome of the vote.
 This explanation will be provided by the PMC Chair (see below) and will be anonymous and constructive in nature.

 Nominees may decline their appointment as a committer.
 However, this is unusual, as the project does not expect any specific time or resource commitment from its community members.
 The intention behind the role of committer is to allow people to contribute to the project more easily, not to tie them in to the project in any formal way.